-Friday April 7th, the outer giant planet Jupiter reaches the point in its orbit around the Sun that places the Earth in between Jupiter and the Sun.
+Wednesday May 9th at 0 UT, (Tuesday May 8th at 7 pm CDT), the outer giant ringed planet Jupiter reaches the point in its orbit around the Sun that places the Earth in between Jupiter and the Sun.
 This is known as opposition, and opposition is an orbital position that applies to solar system objects (outer planets, dwarf planets, asteroids, comets, etc.) orbiting the Sun beyond the Earth’s orbit.
 An object at opposition will have approximately the same heliocentric longitude as the Earth’s heliocentric longitude.
-So on Tuesday both planets will have a heliocentric longitude of about 167o.
+So on Tuesday both planets will have a heliocentric longitude of around 228o.

 An opposition of Jupiter occurs approximately every 13 months because both Earth and Jupiter are moving.
 After one Earth Revolution, an Earth year, the planet Earth will be where it was the previous year at opposition with Jupiter.
 However Jupiter will not be there because it has moved during the past year as well.
 It will take the Earth about an extra month or so to catch up with Jupiter.
 Earth moves 360o each year while Jupiter moves approximately 12o each Earth year.

 Picture our Moon at full phase and how it is directly opposite the Sun, with the Earth in between.
 The full Moon in effect is at opposition but we call it the full Moon instead.
-And like Jupiter at opposition, a full Moon rises at sunset, sets at sunrise and is visible all night.
+And so both the full Moon and Jupiter at opposition, rise at sunset, set at sunrise, and both will be visible all night.

 Take a brief tour of the Jovian (Jupiter) system.
 Music by Dark Matter.

 Live recording of music written by Richard Johnson.
 Video by me!